-Alongside the short documentary, Animal Calling, we are sharing the stories of individuals who have dedicated their lives to the care of animals, in a Humans of New York inspired style.
-With this, we aim to raise awareness of these issues and inspire others to share their stories as well.
+Alongside the short documentary, Animal Calling, we shared the stories of individuals who have dedicated their lives to the care of animals, in a Humans of New York inspired style.
+With this, we aimed to raise awareness about the mental health challenges the field is facing and to inspire others to share their stories as well.

-We're building an online community and we welcome you to explore these stories on our Instagram and Facebook pages.
-We would love for you to contribute your own story, please use the link below!
+We welcome you to explore these stories on our Instagram and Facebook pages.

 "I love parts of my job, but I also just get through a lot of it.
 I think we go into this career loving animals and get immersed in school loving the profession, but then we get into the real world and it isn't always what we expect."

 “I have been a Vet Assistant for going on 8 years.
 Some days become more of a struggle than others.
 In this field, you need to be adaptable and be able to read a situation and instantly know the best way to handle it."

 “Some days will be the hardest days you have, and you really think ‘Why am I doing this?
 Why am I seeing this?’
 Your faith in humanity sometimes disappears and you feel depressed, but then you have to think, ‘There are so many other animals I can still help.’"